Skip to main content

 • configuration and execution of views from join

-• custom functions applicable to the current card
+• custom functions for the current card

-• custom functions applicable to selected cards
+• custom functions for selected cards

 • separator lines